NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Results

-In the right panels of Figure~\ref{fig:o32_ew}, we compare our EW--\oo\ relations to the local and $z\sim1-2$ samples that have available EW measurements.
-The CLEAR galaxies show an EW(\hb)--\oo\ relation consistent with ours, with a small median difference of 0.04 dex.
+In the right panels of Figure~\ref{fig:o32_ew}, we compare our EW--\oo\ relations to the local and $z\sim1.6$ samples that have available EW measurements.
+The CLEAR galaxies show an EW(\hb)--\oo\ relation consistent with ours, with a small median difference of 0.02 dex. {We compared with the EW(\hb)--\oo\ and EW(\ha+\nii)--\oo\ relations using MOSDEF galaxies at $z\sim2.3$ from \citet{Reddy2018}.
+We find that their relations are steeper than our relations, particularly for the EW(\ha).
+Similarly, the sSFR -- \oo\ trends from MOSDEF stacked spectra appear steeper than our median trends.
+The difference may be due to the different stellar mass ranges in MOSDEF and NGDEEP.
+The more massive galaxies of NGDEEP ($\log(M_*/\mathrm{M_\odot} \gtrsim 9$) tend to follow the relations from the MOSDEF.
+However, we find a flatter relation in our sample which includes galaxies at lower masses. }

 SDSS galaxies mostly occupy the low \oo\ and low EW region, with a tail of high EW and high \oo\ galaxies that tend to align with our $z\sim2-3$ EW--\oo\ relation.
-We measured a relatively small difference between SDSS and our extended EW--\oo\ relations, with a median difference of $-$0.06 and $-$0.07 for the EW(\hb) and EW(\ha) relations, respectively.
-These offset values, both for SDSS and CLEAR, are much smaller than those from sSFR--\oo\ comparison, likely due to the different methods used for SFR measurements, while EW are all calculated in a similar way and account for stellar absorption.
-Green pea and blueberry galaxies are located above our EW--\oo\ relation, with median offsets of 0.2 dex and 0.6 dex, respectively.
+We measured a relatively small difference between SDSS and our extended EW--\oo\ relations, with a median difference of {0.01 and $-$0.06} for the EW(\hb) and EW(\ha) relations, respectively.
+These offset values, both for SDSS and CLEAR, are much smaller than those from sSFR--\oo\ comparison, likely due to the different methods used for stellar mass and SFR measurements, while EW are all calculated in a similar way and account for stellar absorption.
+Green pea and blueberry galaxies are located above our EW--\oo\ relation, with median offsets of 0.14 dex and 0.48 dex, respectively.
 However, these samples were selected to be extreme emission-line galaxies, which likely accounts for their offsets.